thomaspark/cinnamon.js/README.md

 ## Usage

 Add cinnamon.js just before your body’s end tag.
 Then wrap your element of choice (span tags are recommended) and give it a data-cinnamon attribute with a comma-separated list of synonyms as its value.
-If you wrap an image, its alt text will also be used, as in the image above.
+If you wrap an image, its alt text will also be used.
 Here’s an example:

 		<span data-cinnamon="Azure,Cerulean,Cobalt">Blue</span>